koblihar/koblihar/README.md

 ###  Hi, I'm Matouš

-## I'm 16 years old student studying at SSPS
+## I'm 17 years old student studying at SSPS

--  I’m currently learning JavaScript and Unity Engine
+-  I’m currently learning JavaScript and React
--  2022 Goals: I would like to expand my knowledge in programming (JS) to a higher level.
+-  Goals: I would like to expand my knowledge in programming (JS) and front-end development.

 <br />